DessimozLab/FastOMA/README.md

 ### Input:
 1- Sets of protein sequences in FASTA format (with `.fa` extension) in the folder `proteome`.
 The name of each fasta file is the name of species.
-Please make sure that the name of fasta records do not contain `||`.
+Please make sure that the name of fasta records do not contain special characters including `||`.

 2- The omamer database which you can download [this](https://omabrowser.org/All/LUCA-v2.0.0.h5)